- Our STORIES

 We are so sorry your child has been diagnosed with this condition.
-Please join our VOGM Facebook group.
-There you will find lots of information and support at your disposal.
-Please contact us with any questions.
-We know how hard this diagnosis is because we have all been there, and we're here to help and support you.
+Please join our VOGM Facebook group to connect with over 1500 VOGM parents from around the world.
+There you will find lots of info and support at your disposal.
+We know this diagnosis is hard bc we have been there and are here to help and support you.

 If your child needs intervention in the first weeks of life, speak to your doctors about placing additional umbilical arterial (UA) lines.
 This needs to be done soon after birth.
 Having multiple UA lines can give your doctor a better chance of successfully accessing the VOGM.